The Valuation Tribunal

 Members are appointed by the Minister of Justice and Equality.
 Membership comprises a Chairperson, Deputy Chairpersons and Ordinary Members drawn mainly from the legal and property valuation professions.

 Appointments are part time for a period not exceeding five years.
 Members are eligible for re-appointment.

-Currently there are twenty seven members all of whom have been appointed for five-year periods.
+Currently there are twenty five members all of whom have been appointed for five-year periods.